Frequently Asked Questions

 What information is kept in logs and how long are the logs stored?

-We store logs containing connection/disconnection time, IP address and also traffic volume to control usage for every user.
+We store logs containing connection/disconnection time, user's real IP address and also traffic volume to control usage for every user.
 We don't store information about connection type or websites the user has visited.

-Detailed logs are automatically deleted after 10 days and the only information that is kept for a long time is the total data volume transferred per user.
+Logs are automatically deleted after 10 days and the only information that is kept for a long time is the total data volume transferred per user.

 I am concerned about the amount of information stored about the users using your VPN.
 What information do you keep?
 Websites visited, usernames, passwords, etc?

-As stated in a previous response - we do not store logs with information about traffic type or content.
+As stated in a previous response - we do not store logs with information about traffic type, content or destination IP addresses.
 Your data is decrypted and sent directly to its destination.